“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

 Trust is the bedrock of every strong relationship.

 Trust is at the core of all personal and professional relationships.
 With it, you can achieve great things with others.
 Without it, you’ll go nowhere.

-Do you remember a time when trust was absent or broken?
+Do you remember a time when the trust was absent or broken?
 I do.

 Trust was nowhere to be found.
 We were going nowhere.

-After a number of co-workers left or were exited, I found myself being the only one that our manager could rely on to get things done.
+After several co-workers left or were exited, I found myself the only one that our manager could rely on to get things done.
 The burden became very heavy.
 Combined with the suffocating environment, over-work, and lack of appreciation, I started to burn out.

 Then, I remember praying and telling God about my circumstances.
 I got the sense that I should hold on.
 I wasn’t sure what hold on meant or why.
 But at that moment, I resolved to take things day by day and not give up.

 The next day was my birthday.
 When I arrived at work, my manager called me into her office and delivered the news.
 She told me that she was relocating to another city and that I’d have a new manager soon.

 I can still recall the rush of relief that washed over me.
 What a great birthday present!
 I thought to myself—a new hope.
 Light at the end of the tunnel, and it wasn’t an oncoming train.
 I was instantly optimistic about the future.